-Grad Success and Belonging at Iowa is committed to fostering a welcoming environment for all graduate student.
+We are committed to fostering a welcoming environment for all graduate students.
 We support outreach, recruitment, retention and success through programming that enhances a sense of belonging, community connection, and personal well-being.
 Our efforts include:

 • Providing training, networking, community building, and celebrating achievements to establish a foundation of support on campus.

-• Holding space for students who experience isolation, micro-aggressions, and any other factors that may deter a student’s academic mission.
+• Holding space for students who experience isolation, and any other factors that may deter a student’s academic mission.

 The Graduate College Fellowships Incentive Awardoffers financial support for students who wish to apply for national competitions.
 We also work with the Big 10 Academic Alliance on recruitment efforts—one of which is the FreeApp program.